CNOVA Software Engineer Salary | €13.3K-€38.3K+ | Levels.fyi

 The median Software Engineer compensation in France package at CNOVA totals €38.3K per year.
-View the base salary, stock, and bonus breakdowns for CNOVA's total compensation packages.
+View the base salary, equity, and bonus breakdowns for CNOVA's total compensation packages.
 Last updated: 10/29/2025

 Company